 This is a very important project and it’s a very important job.
 I’m very honored to be asked.
 I think in our world nowadays, there’s a lack of humanity.
 I think people don’t care enough for each other.
 They don’t care for each other’s lives, you know, they don’t care for each other’s histories and the personal stories, and this is what we try to bring out, not only with the photograph but also with the interviews.
 Some of the people I photographed were hiding half of their lives or even longer … I think it’s important that people learn.
 Older people are good to listen to and to learn from.
 And this is what young people have to understand, because young people don’t have the life experience that a 70-, 80-year-old person has.
 That’s something you just cannot find clicking the internet.
 You need to see, and be, and share with these people, their stories.

-After the opening in Brooklyn Heights on January 19, the Not Another Second exhibition will continue its journey at The Watermark at Westwood Village in Los Angeles, starting late Spring 2021.
-Watch this page to stay informed about the opening.
+After the showing in Philadelphia, the Not Another Second exhibition will continue its journey at The Watermark at Westwood Village in Los Angeles, in Fall of 2022.
+Watch this page to stay informed about future openings.

 Watermark Cultural Series